donovanbai/ChatWebApp/README.md

-"A chat web app created with React and Go"
+A chat web app created with React and Go